linode/docs/docs/guides/tools-reference/tools/how-to-use-cheat-command/index.md

 ## Conclusion

-You are ready to start using `cheat` to make your command-line life easier!
-The above gives you the most useful features of `cheat`, but, if you are itching for a little more, you can also dig into the `cheat` configuration file to customize your experience even further.
+This guide gives you the most useful features of `cheat`, but, if you are looking for more control, you can view the `cheat` configuration file to customize your experience even further.

-Wanting to be a part of the community?
 Do you see something that could use a cheat sheet, or did you think of some handy command for an existing sheet?
-Jump into the [`cheatsheets` repository](https://github.com/cheat/cheatsheets) and contribute what you can!
+Jump into the [`cheatsheets` repository](https://github.com/cheat/cheatsheets) and contribute your own cheat sheets